SuperOffice/SDK-Doc/NetServer.Data.Access/Developer's Guide/Authentication/Active Directory.md

 Otherwise, type in domain username and password into the login dialog shown.

-The long list of if’s is not dictated by us, but mostly by Microsoft&trade; and other browser vendors.
+The long list of if’s is not dictated by us, but mostly by Microsoft and other browser vendors.

 ## AD Username\/Password